neurobin/rnm/README.md

 3. Inverse search is possible.
 4. Each regex operation can be associated with either link, file or directory, for example, if a replace string is associated with only file, it will not work on directories or links.
 5. New sorting methods:
-  1. Sort according to file modification time.
+  1. Sort according to file modification time (recent first).
-  2. Sort according to file access time.
+  2. Sort according to file access time (recent first).
-  3. Sort according to file status change time.
+  3. Sort according to file status change time (recent first).
-  4. Sort according to file size.
+  4. Sort according to file size (larger first).
   5. Prioritize directory when sorting.
   6. Prioritize file when sorting.
   7. Prioritize link when sorting.
+  8. Reverse sort (can be used to reverse the order of a previous sort).

 #Features that were dropped: